sjezewski/hackernewsmobile/README.md

   - The path is: http://news.ycombinator.com/unban?ip=<ip address> ... it should respond w 'unbanned'
 - Also add a 'settings' dialog to enable auto-forge-ahead following
 - Codify the header / footer and be able to insert them on pages that lack them
+- Unbind the forge ahead listener after the click to make sure its not fired multiple times

 ## Basics